Skip to main content

 The Delayed Liquidation Gate gives borrowers a grace period before a liquidation can be triggered onchain, reducing the risk of immediate liquidation the moment a position first becomes unhealthy.
 Lenders and borrowers can create a custom market that uses this gate by setting it as the liquidatorGate, after which Morpho Midnight only permits liquidations that originate from this contract.

 The grace period gives borrowers a window to add collateral or repay debt before any liquidator can seize their position.
-For example, a borrower with a 30-day USDC position briefly dips below their liquidation LTV during a 5% ETH flash crash.
+For example, a borrower with a 30-day USDC position briefly crosses their liquidation LTV during a 5% ETH flash crash.
 Under a gate configured with a 1-hour grace period, the borrower has 60 minutes to restore position health before liquidation becomes possible.

 Risk for lenders